Aarab228/Steam-QRauth/README.md

 - [ENG](#ENG)

+UPDATE 1.1.

+- Created 2 classes for more convenient server management.
+- Added method to update accessToken with refreshToken
+- Added method to get all authorization data as dict for easy use
+- Removed recursive authorization method

 # ENG
 A simple library for creating QR code for authorization in Steam in Python.
 When authorizing, you get the following parameters: